martin0wong/org-manager/README.md

 - As a user, I want to be able to delete a division from my department.
 - As a user, I want to be able to see the list of division(s) in my department.
 - As a user, I want to be able to select a division and see the total member count of it.
-- As a user, I want to be able to assign a task to the division.
+- As a user, I want to be able to assign a task to the division I selected.